EFT - Emotional Freedom Technique

 Another Technique Like EFT

-I recently began using a new technique that is similar to EFT and just as effective (in my experience), but faster and easier to learn.
-It consists of rubbing five of the acupressure points that correspond to the five main emotions that need to be cleared - fear, sadness, worry, anger and confusion - while repeating affirmations that release these emotions and replace them with positive beliefs.
+I often use another technique that is similar to EFT, but faster and easier to learn.
+It consists of rubbing five acupressure points that correspond to the five main emotions that need to be cleared - fear, sadness, anger, worry and confusion - while repeating affirmations that release these emotions and replace them with positive beliefs.

 I read about the five acupressure points in Dr. Corey Sondrup's book, Reclaiming Your Power, and I experimented with combining his process with EFT.
-Even though I've only been doing this new process for a short time, I've found it to be very effective, especially for relieving anxiety.
-It's also helpful for working through the grieving process because it addresses most of the emotions involved in grieving.
+I've found this practice to be very effective for relieving anxiety.
+It's also helpful for working through the grieving process.
+I've used it with many narcissistic abuse clients, and it was one of the things that aided my own healing.

 Recently, a dear friend called me for an emergency coaching session.
 She had just received news that her mother had died.
 The previous day, her son had been arrested.
 To complicate matters, she was suffering from a relapse of her autoimmune disease.
 After listening to her story, I told her about EFT and the new process that I'd been practicing, and she agreed to try it.

-We spent 30 minutes doing energy work as part of the coaching call.
-The results were very satisfactory.
+We spent 30 minutes doing energy work as part of the coaching call with good results.
 She told me later that the new process helped her get through that first day with the initial shock and grief, and she was able to move forward with the grieving process and heal more quickly.

 Copyright (c) Self-Compassion Coaching with Diane Linsley.
 All rights reserved.